SmartgridReady/SGrSpecifications/doc/functionalProfile_process.md

 To publish a functional profile the following criteria must be met:

 1. The version is set correctly according to the versioning scheme (see below)
-2. All stakeholders concrened are happy with the content of the functional profile, and have given their formal concent
+2. All stakeholders concerned are happy with the content of the functional profile, and have given their formal consent
 3. "SGr Deklarationsstelle" has been informed about the upcoming publish
 4. The functional profile has been tested by at least one product.

 Published functional profiles will not change anymore.
 If a change is requested, a new functional profile with increased version number will be created (see versioning scheme below).
-Therefore, only the release note strcutre of the functional profile can be upated on publishing.
+Therefore, only the release note structure of the functional profile can be updated on publishing.

 ## Revoke

 If a functional profile shall not be used anymore it can be revoked.
-Only the note strcutre of the functional profile can be upated on publishing.
+Only the note structure of the functional profile can be updated on publishing.

 Revoked functional profiles are obsolete and shall not be used for further declarations of products and communicators.
 However, they will remain the data base for legacy reasons.